 Synopsis:

-La Niña conditions continued this past month, as indicated by the below-average sea surface temperatures (SSTs) across the central and east-central equatorial Pacific Ocean [Fig. 1].
-The latest weekly indices were -0.6°C in Niño-3.4 and -0.9°C in Niño-4, with values close to zero in Niño-1+2 and Niño-3 [Fig. 2].
-Below-average subsurface temperatures persisted [Fig. 3], with below-average temperatures dominating the central and eastern equatorial Pacific Ocean [Fig. 4].
+In March 2025, ENSO-neutral conditions returned, with below-average sea surface temperatures (SSTs) weakening in the central and east-central equatorial Pacific Ocean [Fig. 1].
+The westernmost Niño index values were near zero, while positive index values persisted in the easternmost Niño-3 and Niño-1+2 regions [Fig. 2].
+Below-average subsurface temperatures weakened [Fig. 3], but negative anomalies continued in the central equatorial Pacific, extending to 250m depth [Fig. 4].
+A shallow layer of above-average subsurface temperatures continued in the far eastern equatorial Pacific.
 Low-level wind anomalies remained easterly over the western and central Pacific, while upper-level wind anomalies were westerly over the central Pacific.
-Convection was suppressed over the Date Line and western Pacific and was enhanced over Indonesia [Fig. 5].
+Convection was suppressed around the Date Line and was enhanced near Indonesia [Fig. 5].
 The traditional and equatorial Southern Oscillation indices were positive.
-Collectively, the coupled ocean-atmosphere system indicated La Niña conditions.
+Collectively, the coupled ocean-atmosphere system reflected ENSO-neutral conditions.